20 Ways to Explain Democrat vs. Republican to a Child

 Introducing party colors as team colors helps children visually distinguish between the two parties.

-See also 20 Ways to Explain Culture to a Child
+See also 20 Ways to Explain Mental Health to a 5-year-old

 19. Immigration Policies